Noubissie/test2/git cheatSheet.md

         * show your the various branch names and commit name
 * # git branch:
         * git branch "<name of new branch>"
+        * A branch is just a reference to a commit store in the refs/heads
 * # git checkout:
         * git checkout "<name of branch>" : checkout a particular branch
         * git checkout -b "name of branch" : creates a new branch then check it out
+        * changes the Head pointer from one reference to another.
 * # git switch:
         * git switch <commit>
         * git switch -c <new_branch_name>